zesk/build/docs/tools/usage.md

 - `2` - If `value` is not a boolean
 - `0` - If `value` is a boolean
-### `usageArgumentURL` - Require an argument to be a URL
+### `usageArgumentInteger` - Validates a value is an integer

-Require an argument to be a URL
+Validates a value is an integer

 - Location: `bin/build/tools/usage.sh`

 #### Arguments

-- `usage` - Required.
+- `usageFunction` - Required.
 Function.
-Usage function to call upon failure.
+Run if usage fails
-- `argument` - Required.
+- `variableName` - Required.
 String.
-Name of the argument used in error messages.
+Name of variable being tested
-- `value` - Optional.
-String, Value which should be a URL otherwise an argument error is thrown.
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `integer`

 #### Exit codes

+- `2` - Argument error
+- `0` - Success

+### `usageArgumentPositiveInteger` - Validates a value is an unsigned integer and greater than

+Validates a value is an unsigned integer and greater than zero (NOT zero)

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `unsigned integer`

+#### Exit codes

+- `2` - Argument error
-- `0` - If `value` is `urlValid`
+- `0` - Success
+### `usageArgumentUnsignedInteger` - Validates a value is an unsigned integer

+Validates a value is an unsigned integer

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `unsigned integer`

+#### Exit codes

-- `2` - If `value` is not `urlValid`
+- `2` - Argument error
+- `0` - Success

+## Argument check: Functional

 ### `usageArgumentCallable` - Require an argument to be a callable

 Require an argument to be a callable